page title goes here Risk Assessment

 Welcome to the EPA's "Dose Compliance Concentrations for Radionuclides in Buildings at Superfund Sites" (BDCC) Download and Calculator website for demonstrating compliance with dose-based Applicable or Relevant and Appropriate Requirements (ARARs).
 The recommended BDCCs on this website are dose levels for contaminated buildings to help implement the NCP and EPA CERCLA guidance.
 EPA's CERCLA guidance on addressing building contamination can be found here.

-This tool presents recommended BDCCS calculated using suggested default input parameters and the latest dose conversion factors.
-In addition, you may modify the input parameters to create site-specific BDCCS to meet the needs of your site, considering factors such as within the limitations of the underlying exposure scenarios, pathways and routes.
+This tool presents recommended BDCCs calculated using suggested default input parameters and the latest dose conversion factors.
+In addition, you may modify the input parameters to create site-specific BDCCs to meet the needs of your site, considering factors such as within the limitations of the underlying exposure scenarios, pathways and routes.
 To ensure accurate application of BDCCs, please see further guidance located in the "User's Guide", "What's New", 'FAQ", and "Download Area" links.
 Below is a general description of how BDCCs can be used for situations involving radionuclides.
-The EPA has prepared a fact sheet for the general public that describes BDCC uses, BDCC calculator operation and landuses available for assessment.
-Additionaly, this fact sheet describes the BPRG and BDCC calculators in greater detail for EPA staff.
+The EPA has prepared a fact sheet for the general public that describes BDCC uses, BDCC calculator operation and land uses available for assessment.
+Additionally, this fact sheet describes the BPRG and BDCC calculators in greater detail for EPA staff.
 The OSWER Directive, Superfund Radiation Risk Assessment: A Community Toolkit was also developed by the EPA to help the public understand more about the risk assessment process used at Superfund sites with radioactive contamination.

 The primary purpose of this recommended BDCC calculation tool is to assist risk assessors, remedial project managers, and others involved with dose assessment and decision-making at sites with contaminated buildings.